flurdy/doubledragon/README.md

         accessFrom:
           namespaceSelectors:
             - matchLabels:
-                kubernetes.io/metadata.name: apps
+                kubernetes.io/metadata.name: flux-system,apps

+    Note, indentation is under `spec`.

-    You can add other namespaces to `apps` as a comma separated list.
+    You can add other namespaces as a comma-separated list.

   * You can also be specific about the version policy.